lucybot/datafire/Authorization.md

 # All Authorizations
 This is a list of DataFire Links that currently support native autorization, either via OAuth, an API key, or a username/password.

-If you'd like to expedite autorization for a particular Link, please open a new Issue in this repository.
+If you'd like to expedite authorization for a particular Link, please open a new Issue in this repository.

 ## OAuth 1
 * Twitter